 Fiscal 2014 Total Compensation Mix

-ge of Total tion that is: Percen Performa Total t nce Based Percent of Total Compensation that is:
+Percentage Compensation of Total on that is: Performa ntage of nce Based that is: Percent of Total Compensation that is:

 Name Performance Based Fixed Annual Long- Term Cash Equity

 D. N. Farr 73% 27% 18% 82% 23% 77%

 E. L. Monser 81% 19% 24% 76% 33% 67%

 F. J. Dellaquila 79% 21% 28% 72% 36% 64%

 C. A. Peters 77% 23% 28% 72% 36% 64%

 F. L. Steeves 79% 21% 27% 73% 38% 62%

-^{} The percentage ranges in the table above are based on amounts for annualized base salary, annual bonus and long-term compensation (performance shares, stock options and restricted stock).
+The percentage ranges in the table above are based on amounts for annualized base salary, annual bonus and long-term compensation (performance shares, stock options and restricted stock).
 Other forms of compensation that are shown in the Summary Compensation Table were not included.
 Annualized values for long-term stock compensation as determined by our compensation consultant are based on the fair value at grant of awards annualized over the triennial award cycle for performance shares and stock options and over the vesting terms for restricted stock.
 The competitive data we use is calculated in the same manner.
 For purposes of this table, (i) annual bonus, performance shares and stock options are performance based compensation, (ii) performance shares and stock options are long-term, performance based compensation, (iii) base salary and annual bonus are the only forms of cash compensation, and (iv) performance shares, stock options and restricted stock are equity compensation.